Should you rely only on a criminal database search?

-The truth is, it can be extensively debated that the employer’s lack of turning over every stone by using a preliminary criminal search on a database establishes an inability to incorporate due diligence due to the fact that criminal databases are available online through background check companies for a nominal search fee.
+The truth is, it can be extensively debated that the employer’s lack of turning over every stone by using a preliminary criminal search on a database establishes an inability to incorporate due diligence due to the fact that criminal databases are not 100% accurate.

 Case in point

 A recent hire commits a violent crime at the workplace.
 The employer made a decision to only search county courts where the subject resided for the past 10 years feeling confident that they are acting in compliance with FCRA guidelines.
 It just so happens that a serious criminal record was filed in another county or state that would have been easily found for $20.00 on a nationwide criminal database search — the employer is now staring at a negligent hiring lawsuit where there have recently been multi-million dollar settlements.

 Aliases or former names

 Criminal databases are cross-searched by first, last name and exact date of birth.
 Unless the court clerk whom originally entered arrest data into the court system included name variations or aliases, an employer might get a false negative.
 It is very commonplace for criminal offenders to give variations of their real name at the time of arrest hoping to get lost in the court system.
 On female subjects, they may also have a handful of different last names.